-0.50 × End of Subject Examination + 0.50 × Continuous Assessment
+$0.50 \times End$ of Subject Examination $+0.50 \times Continuous$ Assessment

 Examination is adopted to assess students on the overall understanding and the ability of applying the concepts.
-It is supplemented by continuous assessment including assignments, group mini-project, and test.
+It is supplemented by continuous assessment

+including assignments, group mini-project, and test.
 The continuous assessment is aimed at enhancing the students' comprehension and assimilation of various topics of the syllabus.
 In particular, group mini-project is used to assess the students' capacities of self-learning and problem-solving and effective communication skill in English so as to fulfill the requirements of working in the aviation industry.

 Student Study Class contact:

 Effort Expected ■ Lecture 33 Hrs.

-■ Tutorial 6 Hrs.
+Tutorial 6 Hrs.

 Other student study effort:

-■ Course work
+■ Course work 21 Hrs.

-Self-study 45 Hrs.
+■ Self-study 45 Hrs.

 Total student study effort 105 Hrs.

 Reading List and References 1.
-Salas, Eduardo, Florian Jentsch, and Dan Mauri factors in aviation.
-Academic Press, 2010. no, eds.
-Human
+Salas, Eduardo, Florian Jentsch, and Dan Maurino, eds.
+Human factors in aviation.
+Academic Press, 2010.

-2. Oxford ATPL Manual 8 - Human Performance EASA, 1st Edition, Oxford Publishing. & Limitations -
+2. Oxford ATPL Manual 8 - Human Performance & Limita 1st Edition, Oxford Publishing. ations - EASA,

 3. FAA (2007).
-Operator's manual: Human factors in ai rport Operations.
+Operator's manual: Human factors in airpo rt Operations.

-4. Reason J.T. & Hobbs, A Managing Maintenance I Guide.
-Ashgate, latest edition.
-Error: A Practical
+4. Reason J.T. & Hobbs, A Managing Maintenance Erro Guide.
+Ashgate, latest edition. or: A Practical